Designing an AI Interface Accessible for Students With Little Digital Literacy

 THE PROBLEM

-We want to bring quality, timely, and organized educational materials to students and teachers in these areas.
-Hence, we started Guardian Inc.
+We started Guardian Inc. to bring quality, timely, and organized educational materials to students and teachers in underserved areas.

 We’re working on developing an intra-net edge computing device that essentially works as a local server.
 Students are able to use donated, old devices to connect to the server’s network, recreating the internet.